nov-lang/nov/README.md

 - Error type for each step (~Tokenizer~, Parser, IR, Compiler, Runtime)
 - forward reference
 - string interpolation
-- rec keyword for functions?
 - separate int, uint, float and string operations. e.g. + for int/uint, +. for float, ++ for string
 - replace , with | in match prong?
-- replace , at the end of a match prong with newline? (yes every expr should end with a new line)
 - add ** for exponential?
 - handle SIG.INT
 - in repl mode output statement result by default